 Anti-Money Laundering and Countering Financing of Terrorism Act 2009

-The identification of Members who are intending to open lending or savings products is a legal requirement under the Anti-Money Laundering and Countering of Financing of Terrorism Act 2009, which came into force 30 June 2013.
+The identification of Members who are intending to open MAS investment accounts, is a legal requirement under the Anti-Money Laundering and Countering of Financing of Terrorism Act 2009, which came into force 30 June 2013.

 MAS is serious about meeting our legal obligations and ensuring that our systems and services are not used for criminal purposes.